antbucc/PE4GenAI/docs/01-Let's Start/2-Cards.md

 # Card Instance

-From the described meta-model of a generative AI task, we can extract the following model:
+From the described model of a generative AI task (CARD), we can derive the following example (instance):